ericgj/ing/README.md

     ing generate some:task --force

 Unlike Thor/Rails generators, these don't need to be packaged up as gems and preloaded into ruby.
-They can be either parsed as:
+They can be parsed as either:

   1. A __file__ relative to a root dir: e.g. __some/task__, or
   2. A __subdirectory__ of the root dir, in which case it attempts to